Acromegaly

 Acromegaly is a disorder that results in excess growth of certain parts of the human body.
 It is caused by excess growth hormone (GH) after the growth plates have closed.
 The initial symptom is typically enlargement of the hands and feet.
 There may also be an enlargement of the forehead, jaw, and nose.
-Other symptoms may include joint pain, thicker skin, deepening of the voice, headaches, and problems with vision.
+Other symptoms may include joint pain, thickened skin, deepening of the voice, headaches, and problems with vision.
 Complications of the disease may include type 2 diabetes, sleep apnea, and high blood pressure.

-Cause and diagnosis

-Acromegaly is usually caused by the pituitary gland producing excess growth hormone.
-In more than 95% of cases the excess production is due to a benign tumor, known as a pituitary adenoma.
-The condition is not inherited.
-Acromegaly is rarely due to a tumor in another part of the body.
-Diagnosis is by measuring growth hormone after a person has consumed a glucose solution, or by measuring insulin-like growth factor I in the blood.
-After diagnosis, medical imaging of the pituitary is carried out to determine if an adenoma is present.
-If excess growth hormone is produced during childhood, the result is the condition gigantism rather than acromegaly, and it is characterized by excessive height.